Mosher Center Surgery Team

 Massachusetts Medical Society

-Hello, my name is Christina and I started my healthcare career at Northeastern University and worked at Beth Israel Hospital for 20 plus years and where I met Dr. Mosher as a resident and Sharon Sasso.
+Hello, my name is Christina and I started my healthcare career at Northeastern University and worked at Beth Israel Hospital for 20 plus years.
+There I met Sharon Sasso, and Dr. Mosher when she was a resident.
 I’m a surgical histotechnologist and a surgical tech.
 I’ve been working in Mohs since 2005, and with Dr. Mosher since 2010.
 I take the cancerous tissue and process it in the laboratory by freezing and carefully taking thin sections on our cryostat.
 Then the tissue moves through a variety of stains that help highlight tumor cells.
 Dr. Mosher then reads the slides and determines if there is any more tumor left to remove.
 While I really enjoy this part of my job, I am even more passionate about working directly with patients.
 Unlike many histotechnologists, I also serve as a surgical scrub technician, which means I assist Dr. Mosher with the plastic surgery repairs after the skin cancers have been removed.
 I like to make patients feel at ease, comfortable, and relaxed during their procedures.
 When necessary, I scrub in to assist with the plastic surgeon with surgical repairs.
 In addition, whenever Dr. Mosher wants a terrific bandage for the patients, she calls for me!

 When I’m not at work I love to travel and spend quality time with my family, my dog Cruiser, and my husband Tim.